cnpem/ssc-raft/docs/source/install.rst

     pip install sscRaft==3.0.0 --index-url https://gitlab.cnpem.br/api/v4/projects/1978/packages/pypi/simple

-GIT
+GITLAB
-***
+******

 .. warning::

-    For this installation option is necessary to be on the CNPEM network.
+    For this installation option is available only inside the CNPEM network.

-The latest package version can be cloned from CNPEM's `gitlab <https://gitlab.cnpem.br/>`_ and installed locally with your user:
+The latest package version can be cloned from CNPEM's `gitlab <https://gitlab.cnpem.br/>`_ and installed locally with:

 .. code-block:: bash